code-warrior/examples--computer-network-admin--mwd-260--spring-2020/tutorials/terminal-commands.md

 mv file.txt new-file.txt
 ```

-Or, move `folder` into its parent's parent:
+Or, move `folder` into its parent’s parent:

 ```bash
 mv folder ../